Start Here

 • Tracing – feed onTrace into scripts to integrate with analytics or loggers.

 • Side effects – implement EffectSource or extend EffectfulStatefulNode when you need a one-off effects stream (analytics, toasts) separate from navigation outputs.
+In Compose, collect them with CollectEffects(node) { effect -> /* show snackbar / log */ } to keep hosts lean and lifecycle-aware.

 For scripts specifically, see NavFlow Scripts and the Cookbook.